 7. Treats should be limited to 1 a day.
 Chins do not need sugar treats (raisins), fruits or vegetables and some of these can be very harmful.
-Based on evidence that milled grains can inhibit the adsorption of calcium we now recommend only safe wood chew sticks (apple, willow, pecan, etc.), whole oats (horse feed) and baked treats using timothy hay instead of flour (homemade or Oxbows Simple Rewards timothy treats).
+Based on evidence that milled grains can inhibit the adsorption of calcium we now recommend only safe wood chew sticks (apple, willow, pecan, etc.), an occasional whole oat (race horse feed) and baked treats using timothy hay instead of flour (homemade or Oxbows Simple Rewards timothy treats).

 9. Safe wooden chew toys, pumice stones, and the like should always be available.